daq-tools/kotori/doc/source/about/index.rst

     .. container:: legroom-md

-        The design and development of Kotori follows common needs and requirements from the community, reflecting different use cases.
+        The design and development follows common needs and requirements from the data acquisition community, reflecting different needs and requirements.

-        The :ref:`example gallery <kotori-examples>` outlines some specific cases where Kotori has been used.

     .. container:: btn-outline text-x-large